DennisRapheal/2025-Spring-CVDL/Assignment3/README.md

 ## Veirfy Format and Visualization

-See ./verify for some visual results and
+See ./verify for some visual results and coco_eval

 ## Performance Snapshot